MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-_ddpixelformat.md

 Specify the masks for alpha channel.

-#### - dwLuminanceAlphaBitMask

-Specifies the mask for luminance in the alpha channel.

 #### - dwRGBZBitMask, dwYUVZBitMask

 Specifies the masks for the z channel.

+#### - dwStencilBitDepth

+Specifies the bit depth of the stencil buffer.
+This member specifies how many bits are reserved within each pixel of the z-buffer for stencil information.

+#### - dwStencilBitMask

+Specifies the mask for stencil bits within each z-buffer pixel.

+#### - dwZBitMask

+Specifies the mask for Z bits.

 ## -remarks